NCAS-VISION/VISION-toolkit-v2-development/docs/data_requirements.rst

 model and observational datasets together should be *compatible* with each other for the purposes of co-location, in the sense that:

-6. The observational data spatial domain must lie fully inside the model data spatial domain for all shared coordinates, for the full datetime range on which both are defined.
-For example, for an observational input of ship or buoy data in X-Y-T, for all points across the time coordinate T, the ship/buoy data X and Y points must lie within the X range and Y range of the model data.
+6. The observational dataset spatial domain must lie fully inside the model dataset spatial domain for all shared coordinates, for the full datetime range on which both are defined.
+For example, for an observational input of ship or buoy dataset in X-Y-T, for all points across the time coordinate T, the ship/buoy dataset X and Y points must lie within the X range and Y range of the model dataset.

    ..
 SLB: does halo influence this?
 If so, clarify in a note.

-7. The observational data datetime range must lie inside the datetime range of the model, unless a ``start-time-override`` (see the corresponding :ref:`Command-line Interface <cli>` option) is applied to override the observational datetime range, in which case the observational range with the override set must then lie within the model's datetime range (so, the ``start-time-override`` must lie inside the model datetime range and the datetime corresponding to the duration difference from the earliest to latest timepoints in the original observational data, added to the ``start-time-override`` datetime, must also).
+7. The observational dataset datetime range must lie inside the datetime range of the model, unless a ``start-time-override`` (see the corresponding :ref:`Command-line Interface <cli>` option) is applied to override the observational datetime range, in which case the observational range with the override set must then lie within the model's datetime range (so, the ``start-time-override`` must lie inside the model datetime range and the datetime corresponding to the duration difference from the earliest to latest timepoints in the original observational dataset, added to the ``start-time-override`` datetime, must also).

-8. For trajectory observational data, for example flight, ship and buoy paths, consecutive points in the path (those one after the other in time) must not span more than one grid cell in the model data i.e. must always lie in adjacent grid cells.
+8. For trajectory observational datasets, for example flight, ship and buoy paths, consecutive points in the path (those one after the other in time) must not span more than one grid cell in the model dataset i.e. must always lie in adjacent grid cells.
 (Otherwise, the operation of co-location is deemed too nonsensical to perform.)